Samsung/tizen-docs/docs/application/vscode-ext/Tizen/dotnet.md

 1. [Deploy and run your application in the emulator](#emulator-run).
 2. In the Visual Studio Code **Activity Bar**, click the **Debug** icon (![Debug icon](media/vscode_debug_icon.png)).
 3. In the **Debug** view, open the **Configuration** drop-down menu and select **Add Configuration**.
-4. Select **Tizen LLDB** in the list of configurations.
+4. Select **Netcoredbg for Tizen .NET** in the list of configurations.
 5. Start the debugging session by pressing **F5**.

-> [!NOTE]
-> The LLDB RPM packages are automatically installed on the device as a part of the debugging process.
-If you want to install them at a custom location, see [Manual LLDB Package Installation](#manual-lldb).

 ## Troubleshoot